hpc/charliecloud/doc/dev.rst

 :code:`runtime`
   The container runtime itself; largely :code:`ch-run`.

-:code:`build/mgmt`
+:code:`image`
   Image building and interaction with image registries; largely :code:`ch-image`.
-Not to be confused with image management tasks done by glue code.
+(Not to be confused with image management tasks done by glue code.)

 :code:`glue`
   Largely shell scripts in :code:`bin`.

+:code:`build`
+  Build system and packaging.
+(Not to be confused with image building.)

 :code:`doc`
   Documentation.